Battle of Bamber Bridge: Arrests and courts martial

 By one later account, the violence left one man dead and seven people (five soldiers and two MPs) injured.
 Although a court martial convicted 32 black soldiers of mutiny and related crimes, poor leadership and racist attitudes among the MPs were blamed as the cause.
-None of the white MPs was charged, including the one who killed Crossland by shooting him in the back.
+None of the white MPs were charged, including the one who killed Crossland by shooting him in the back.

 Two trials were conducted.
 In August, four of the black soldiers involved in the initial brawl were sentenced to hard labour, one to two and a half years and the others to three, and all to dishonourable discharges, with one of those convictions being overturned on review.
 The second trial involved 35 defendants.
 It concluded on 18 September with seven acquittals and 28 convictions.
 Sentences for those convicted ranged from three months to 15 years, with seven sentences of 12 years or more.
 Reviews resulted in the release of one man and reductions of all other sentences.
 Fifteen of the men returned to duty in June 1944 and six other sentences were further reduced.
 The defendant with the longest sentence returned to duty after serving 13 months.

 General Ira C. Eaker, commander of the Eighth Air Force, placed most of the blame for the violence on the white officers and MPs, citing their poor leadership and use of racial slurs.
 To prevent similar incidents, he combined the trucking units into a single special command.
 The ranks of that command were purged of inexperienced or racist officers, and the MP patrols were racially integrated.
 Morale among black troops stationed in England improved, and the rates of courts-martial fell.
 Although there were several more racial incidents between black and white American troops in Britain during the war, none were on the same scale as Bamber Bridge.

 Reports of the mutiny were considerably censored, with newspapers disclosing only that violence had occurred in a town somewhere in North West England.

 In 1945 Nevil Shute used the incident as material for his fictional account of wartime racism The Chequer Board published in 1947.
 Author Anthony Burgess, who lived in the Bamber Bridge area after the war, wrote about the event briefly in The New York Times in 1973 and in his autobiography, Little Wilson and Big God.
 Jacob Cloete's 2017 novel Return to Oundle Street has the Battle of Bamber Bridge as part of the background.

 Popular interest in the event increased in the late 1980s after a maintenance worker discovered bullet holes from the battle in the walls of a Bamber Bridge bank.